 Some of the unique features in Elfdalian is that it has more than 30 vowel sounds.
 And also a bunch of Nordic words, that have disappeared from the modern Swedish language.
 Elfdalian has preserved many of the old grammatical features, which has disappeared from the Nordic languages and reminds somewhat of the German language, where each word in principle can have multiple declensions.

 People who still spoke Elfdalian in the 1970s were seen down upon, and if a child were caught speaking the language at school the teacher would hit them.
-This has fortunately changed in the last 15 to 20 years, and now people are proud to be able to speak the language.
+This has fortunately changed in the last 15 to 20 years, and now people are proud if they are able to speak the language.
 There are even books being published and there are organized courses on how to speak it.

 The Swedish government refused to recognize Elfdalian as a language